CAT Exam > CAT Notes > Verbal Ability (VA) & Reading Comprehension (RC) > Personal Pronouns - English Grammar Basics

 3. Possessive Pronouns

-1. Subject / Nominative Pronouns
+1. Subject / Subjective Pronouns

 I, you, he, she, it, we, and they are subject pronouns.
 They are used as the subject of a verb.
 They do the action.

 • It is cold.
-(It is the subject of is)
+(It is the subject of is.)

 • She paid today.
 (She is the subject of paid)